 The ProForm X-Bike Duo is a convertible exercise bike for beginners.
 Depending on its seat position, it works as an upright or recumbent exercycle.
 Making the change involves repositioning the seat.
 This space-saver is smaller than typical home exercise bikes and also folds for storage.

 This bike is loaded with 14 classic training programs and is ready for iFit Coach personal training.
-Additionally, the X-Bike Duo has 14 digital resistance levels you can start easy and progress to intense.
+Additionally, the X-Bike Duo has 14 digital resistance levels allowing you to start easy and progress to intense.
 Each level is smooth, frictionless, and silent with the patented SMR™ Silent Magnetic Resistance.
 It allows you to adjust your training intensity without interrupting your workout or anyone around you.

 Learn more in my complete review below

-Product: ProForm X-Bike Duo Folding Upright Bike
+Product: ProForm X-Bike Duo Exercise Bike

 Warranty: Frame 5 years, Parts 90 days